-Table 6-15 TIS Traffic Symbols
+Table 6-16 TIS Traffic Symbols

-Traffic Advisories (TA) alert the crew to intruding aircraft.
+A Traffic Advisory (TA) indicates that the current track of the intruder could result in a collision.
 When traffic meets the advisory criteria for the TA, a solid yellow circle symbol is generated.
-A TA which is detected but is outside the range of the map on which traffic is displayed are indicated with a message in the lower left corner of the map.
+A TA which is detected, but is outside the range of the map, is indicated with a message in the lower left corner of the map and a half TA symbol at the relative bearing of the intruder.

 TIS also provides a vector line showing the direction in which the traffic is moving, to the nearest 45°.
-Traffic information for which TIS is unable to determine the bearing (non-bearing traffic) is displayed in the center of the Traffic Map Page (Figure 6-77) or in a banner at the lower left corner of maps other than the Traffic Map Page on which traffic can be displayed.
+Traffic information for which TIS is unable to determine the bearing (non-bearing traffic) is displayed in the center of the Traffic Map Page (Figure 6-84) or in a banner at the lower left corner of maps other than the Traffic Map Page on which traffic can be displayed.